Are you considering outpatient drug rehab for yourself or a loved one?

 There are many outstanding benefits to outpatient rehab programs.
 While inpatient programs have their own benefits, they may be too restrictive (or too expensive) for some families.
 Not everyone has the ability to stop going to work or school and move into a rehab facility for an extended time.

-Unlike inpatient programs, outpatient treatment allows you the freedom to continue living at home (or in a sober living facility).
+Unlike inpatient programs, outpatient treatment services allow you the freedom to continue living at home (or in a sober living facility).
 After completing the detox process, you’ll travel to the rehab center each day for treatment.

 Depending on your needs, treatment may last for an hour or most of the day.
 Common treatment methods include: